Cowa/SMA-Prototype/README.md

 Still in **very early development** but it works well (for the moment).

+Supported shares:

-Only uploaded **images/photos and animated gifs** are supported currently.
+- Uploaded & URL **images, photos and animated gifs**

-First, I planned to add a way to share images directly via URL.

-Then, I will add the videos sharing, but only from things like YouTube and Vimeo.

-Then, musics sharing (videos can make the job too) from platforms like SoundCloud.
+- **YouTube videos**

+In a near future:

+- Vimeo videos

+- Musics sharing from SoundCloud

 A quick look
 ------------